diabolical-ninja/MarleySpoonRecipeSelector/README.md

 ## "The App"
 Thanks Claude! 👍🏾

 To update the data used by the app, just push the lastest `combined.json` to github.
+When the app loads, it pulls data from the repo first so will automagically update.